-Circuit breakers are an absolutely essential part of any electrical system.
+Circuit breaker is an absolutely essential part of any electrical system.
 Used in conjunction with proper grounding, they can safeguard against electrocution.
-Circuit breakers also protect appliances, wiring and property against fire hazards and other damage resulting from abnormal current flow, short circuiting, overloading, and heat build-up.
+Circuit breaker also protect appliances, wiring and property against fire hazards and other damage resulting from abnormal current flow, short circuiting, overloading, and heat build-up.

 Circuit Breaker Design and Components